Hydrogen

 Rarely alone

-It is most often associated with other elements to form molecules (water, methane, starch, sugar, alcohol, etc.).
+Hydrogen is mostly associated with other elements to form molecules (water, methane, starch, sugar, alcohol, etc.)

 The lightest